-Each week during the 2017 breeding season we are including a TIP OF THE WEEK here on our home page.
-Each tip will suggest an activity that birdwatchers could take part in to help find and record rare breeding birds.
-At times, we might focus on species of uplands or lowlands, forest or coast, north or south, but over the season there should be something for everyone.
-Watch out for new tips every week; so far this year we've given hints for recording Quail, Little Egret, Goshawk, Water Rail, Spotted Crake, Greenshank, Long-eared Owl, Short-eared Owl, Lesser Spotted Woodpecker, Firecrest, Cetti's Warbler, Willow Tit and Hawfinch.
+During the 2017 breeding season we have been including a TIP OF THE WEEK here on our home page.
+Each tip has suggested an activity that birdwatchers could take part in to help find and record rare breeding birds.
+This year we've given hints for recording Quail, Little Egret, Honey-buzzard, Goshawk, Water Rail, Spotted Crake, Greenshank, Long-eared Owl, Short-eared Owl, Lesser Spotted Woodpecker, Firecrest, Cetti's Warbler, Willow Tit and Hawfinch.
 If you found any of these (or other rare breeding species), please ensure that you submit the records to the local county/regional bird recorder directly or via BirdTrack.
 You can download a short guide on using BirdTrack to submit records of rare breeding birds here.
 All such records will be collated for compilation into the annual return by county recorders to RBBP.